Pivot Valorisation Award

 Floris held a position as Associate Professor at the Radboud University Nijmegen, with special focus on click chemistry and protein conjugation technologies, before shifting his professional activities full-time from academic research to Synaffix in 2012.
 Earlier appointments involved a postdoctoral research position at the Scripps Research Institute (San Diego, USA) and an assistant professorship at the University of Amsterdam.
 Floris received his MSc and PhD (cum laude) from Leiden University (the Netherlands) in carbohydrate chemistry and stereoselective synthesis.
 He has authored >130 peer-reviewed publications, 14 patents and serves as the Professor of Bioconjugate Chemistry at Wageningen University in the Netherlands.

-Andrea van Elsas - Chief Scientific Officer Aduro Biotech Europe
+Andrea van Elsas - Chief Scientific Officer Aduro Biotech and co-founder of Aduro Biotech Europe

-Andrea van Elsas became Chief Scientific Officer of Aduro Biotech Europe in November 2015.
+Andrea van Elsas became Chief Scientific Officer of Aduro Biotech Europe in November 2015 and is appointed as Chief Scientific Officer of Aduro Biotech in September 2017.
 Prior to its acquisition by Aduro in 2015, Dr. Andrea van Elsas co-founded BioNovion and served as Chief Scientific Officer focusing on the development of innovative therapeutic antibodies in the field of immune oncology.
 From 1999 to 2011, he held numerous positions at Organon in Oss, Netherlands, and Cambridge, Massachusetts (acquired by Schering-Plough Corporation in 2007 and later by Merck & Co.), and as the Director of Tumor Immunology he ran the immune oncology portfolio including the program that later became known as pembrolizumab.
 As a postdoctoral researcher from 1997-1999, Andrea worked at the University of California, Berkeley, studying antibodies blocking CTLA-4 for the treatment of cancer and is a co-inventor on the original patents that formed the basis for the development of Yervoy® (ipilimumab), the first checkpoint inhibitor approved in 2011 by the U.S. Food and Drug Administration for the treatment of melanoma.

 Allard Kaptein - Executive Vice President – Discovery Acerta Pharma